ansible/ansible/docs/docsite/rst/dev_guide/testing_validate-modules.rst

-  324       Value for "default" from the argument_spec does not match the documentation 325       argument_spec defines type="bool" but documentation does not 326       Value for "choices" from the argument_spec does not match the documentation ..
+  324       Value for "default" from the argument_spec does not match the documentation 325       argument_spec defines type="bool" but documentation does not 326       Value for "choices" from the argument_spec does not match the documentation 327       Default value from the documentation is not compatible with type defined in the argument_spec 328       Choices value from the documentation is not compatible with type defined in the argument_spec 329       Default value from the argument_spec is not compatible with type defined in the argument_spec 330       Choices value from the argument_spec is not compatible with type defined in the argument_spec ..
 ---------   -------------------
   **4xx**   **Syntax**